lumail/lumail/README.md

 Current Status
 --------------

-The project is still in the early stages of development, although it is hoped that it will be fleshed out pretty quickly.

 Because this mail-client is a modal application the coding has been split into
 sections:

-* Code the display/manipulation of the Maildir folders.
+* [x] Code the display/manipulation of the Maildir folders.
-* Code the display/manipulation of the message-indexes.
+* [x] Code the display/manipulation of the message-indexes.
-* Code the display/manipulation of a single mail message.
+* [ ] Code the display/manipulation of a single mail message.

 The first two items on this list are complete: